What is a Wealth Management Advisor?

 Written by: The Zoe Team

-Some questions we answer in this article are: What is a Wealth Management Advisor, What Does a Wealth Advisor Do, Difference Between a Wealth Advisor and a Financial Advisor, and How to Find a Wealth Advisor.
+Some questions we answer in this article are: What Does a Wealth Advisor Do?
+The Difference Between a Wealth Advisor and a Financial Advisor?
+How to Find a Wealth Advisor?

-There is a common misconception that only the extraordinarily wealthy can afford the services of a wealth management advisor.
+There is a common misconception that only the extraordinarily wealthy can use the services of a wealth management advisor.
 While high-net-worth individuals are often the most keen on hiring an advisor, the value of wealth management extends far beyond investment advice for the ultra-rich.
 Wealth management entails all aspects of a person’s financial life.
-A wealth advisor offers individuals a holistic approach that encompasses all the services needed to plan for current and future needs as well as manage and protect wealth.
-By working with other professionals like attorneys and accountants they can help serve their clients holistically.
-They often work with clients who have complex financial needs and demand customized and personalized approaches.
+A wealth advisor offers individuals a holistic approach that encompasses all the services needed to plan for current and future needs and manage and protect wealth.
+By working with other professionals like attorneys and accountants, they can help serve their clients holistically.
+They often work with clients with complex financial needs and demand customized and personalized approaches.
 As such, wealth managers tend to require a minimum level of investable liquid assets to manage.

-Their service tends to be fitting for high net worth individuals with complex needs.
-In short, a wealth management advisor is a financial professional who assists affluent individuals manage their wealth holistically.
+Their service tends to be fitting for high-net-worth individuals with complex needs.
+In short, a wealth management advisor is a financial professional who assists affluent individuals in managing their wealth holistically.

 Broadly speaking, wealth advisors are their clients’ personal Chief Financial Officers (CFO).
 As a subcategory of a financial advisor, a wealth manager focuses on managing assets of high earners.
-Their purpose is protecting and growing your existing wealth taking into consideration your full financial picture.
+Their purpose is to protect and grow their client’s existing wealth while considering the whole financial picture.

-To provide a customized service, wealth advisors combine a number of financial cornerstones.
-For instance, wealth managers offer investment management services in which they assess your risk tolerance and capacity, your financial objectives, and your time horizon.
-They then would create a personalized portfolio design to help you achieve your investment goals.
+Wealth advisors combine several financial cornerstones to provide a customized service.
+For instance, wealth managers offer investment management services that assess your risk tolerance and capacity, financial objectives, and time horizon.
+They then create a personalized portfolio design to help you achieve your investment goals.
 Wealth advisors provide an additional white-glove service by fine-tuning their recommendations to unique financial circumstances.
-Other key services they provide are tax and estate planning.
-Tax planning allows you to optimize your taxes through tax harvesting and by being strategic on which account types you allocate investments to.
-Estate planning ensures your affairs are in order in case something were to happen to you.
+Other vital services they provide are tax and estate planning.
+Tax planning allows you to optimize taxes through tax harvesting and strategically determine which account types you allocate investments to.
+Estate planning ensures your affairs are in order if something happens to you.

 Other services offered by wealth advisors are: